 This study will use retrospective data from the Komodo's Healthcare database - all study data exists in the structured form by the time of the study.
 Data will be accessed via the Komodo Sentinel Platform, which is a virtual Windows desktop, that is maintained and securely managed by Komodo - access is only provided by Komodo to authorized users.
 Analyses will be conducted using statistical software such as SAS, R, SQL and/or Python.
 Versions of packages will be documented to assure reproducibility.
 An analytical dataset comprising all records required for planned analyses will be created from the information contained exclusively within the Komodo's Healthcare database.
 The analytic file will include deidentified person-level data, and will include information on baseline and patients' characteristics, study outcomes and health plan enrolment dates.
-Analyses for this study will be conducted Recacted modifications of primary endpoint definitions or their analyses would be reflected in a protocol amendment.
+Analyses for this study will be conducted by Redacted